-21. (1) The psychiatrist in-charge of the treatment of a patient, may by order in writing, direct discharge of the patient at any time he deems it appropriate.
+21. Discharge of a patient - (1) The psychiatrist in-charge of the treatment of a patient, may by order in writing, direct discharge of the patient at any time he deems it appropriate.

-(2) Where any order of discharge is made under sub-section (1), in respect of a person who has been admitted or is undergoing treatment as a patient in pursuance of an order of a referring authority, a copy of such order shall be immediately forwarded to that authority by the psychiatrist in charge.
+(2) Where any order of discharge is made under subsection (1), in respect of a person who has been admitted or is undergoing treatment as a patient in pursuance of an order of a referring authority, a copy of such order shall be immediately forwarded to that authority by the psychiatrist in charge.

-(3) Any person admitted in a psychiatric facility under an order made in pursuance of an application made under this Act, may be discharged on an application made to the psychiatrist in charge:
+(3) Any person admitted in a psychiatric facility under an order made in pursuance of an application made under this Ordinance, may be discharged on an application made to the psychiatrist in charge: